coraallencoleman/RankingMethods/README.md

 August 2018: send paper to Ron for final edits, submit

 ## TODO
-- fix WeightedLossRanking function when loss = 0
-- make the function faster?
 - ranking_metric create way to compare rankings (a metric?) could use total loss?
 - ranking_metric create a metric that allows you to test how often you meet your goal (% true top 10 in ranking's top 10).
+- make the function faster?

 ## Function specific TODOs (older)
 ## Future Work Notes ##